-24. With a people centred sustainable development approach, the emphasis is on reviewing progress, challenges and initiatives related to reducing poverty and addressing the needs of the most vulnerable groups.
-It also provides the opportunity to highlight actions to address inequality and promote the fulfilment of all human rights by building peaceful societies, ensuring nutrition security and access to basic services including education, health, water and sanitation, while pursuing environmental and economic prosperity.

-28. Women and girls make up 49% of the total population and they continue to play prominent roles in many spheres of society: such roles are widely acknowledged.
-They are critical to the stability and wellbeing of families and commu-25.
-The socio-economic wellbeing of our people remains at nities' which are at the heart of a Samoan society.
-Compared the core of Samoa's development initiatives, thus the promoto 30 years ago, women's advances in managerial positions tion, respect of, protection and fulfilment of all human rights and professional occupations have increased significantly and fundamental freedoms, without distinction of any kind, including representation in parliament.
-Current statistics is indispensable to ensuring that no one is left behind.
-This show they outperform their male counterparts academis demonstrated in our commitment to a human rights ically, and there are increasing numbers of women occuapproach to sustainable development and attempt through pying leadership roles in the public sector, private sector, this VNR process and report to highlight the integration of and civil society organisations.
-Access to basic services the sustainable development and human rights processes have improved including to sexual and reproductive health and actions.
-To achieve this, the government has given services.
-There is also an improvement in the number of priority to the mainstreaming of development issues of females in the labour force from 32.2% of the labour force gender equality, children, youth, elderly and persons with in 2012 to 36% in 2017.
-While overall average gross monthly disability into all national policy development and reporting wages for paid employees reduced slightly in 2017, this processes. increased for females from 2012 to 2017.
-However, women's 26.
-Samoa's sustainable development approach, linked to unemployment level is double that of the men, and they represent the majority in the informal sector and are likely to be more vulnerable to hardship than those in paid employment as studies have confirmed.

-26. Samoa's sustainable development approach, linked to its human rights obligations recognises that the principles and actions related to 'Leaving No One Behind' requires consideration, engagement and empowerment of the most vulnerable groups which include women and girls, youth, people with disabilities, children, the elderly, and people disadvantaged through the lack of opportunity.
+- 24. With a people centred sustainable development approach, the emphasis is on reviewing progress, challenges and initiatives related to reducing poverty and addressing the needs of the most vulnerable groups.
+It also provides the opportunity to highlight actions to address inequality and promote the fulfilment of all human rights by building peaceful societies, ensuring nutrition security and access to basic services including education, health, water and sanitation, while pursuing environmental and economic prosperity. - 25.
+The socio-economic wellbeing of our people remains at the core of Samoa's development initiatives, thus the promotion, respect of, protection and fulfilment of all human rights and fundamental freedoms, without distinction of any kind, is indispensable to ensuring that no one is left behind.
+This is demonstrated in our commitment to a human rights approach to sustainable development and attempt through this VNR process and report to highlight the integration of the sustainable development and human rights processes and actions.
+To achieve this, the government has given priority to the mainstreaming of development issues of gender equality, children, youth, elderly and persons with disability into all national policy development and reporting processes. - 26.
+Samoa's sustainable development approach, linked to its human rights obligations recognises that the principles and actions related to 'Leaving No One Behind' requires consideration, engagement and empowerment of the most vulnerable groups which include women and girls, youth, people with disabilities, children, the elderly, and people disadvantaged through the lack of opportunity.
 The disadvantaged can be further defined through the different sectors by way of access and enhanced quality of services as there are different disadvantaged groups for each sector.
 This allows additional and more tailored strategic action through the sectors.
-The focus nevertheless across the board in all sectors is to address the needs of the most vulnerable groups - women and girls, children, youth, the elderly, and persons with disabilities.

-27. The multi-stakeholder sector wide approach that ensures meaningful engagement of civil society, private sector, development partners, communities and vulnerable groups is a critical enabler of successful SDG implementation, and essential to effective global, regional, national and sectoral follow-up and review of the 2030 Agenda.
-27. The multi-stakeholder sector wide approach that ensures meaningful engagement of civil society, private sector, development partners, communities and vulnerable issue in our sustainable development approach, more work still needs to be done on gender mainstreaming.
-The importance of evidence-based policies and interventions has led to Samoa including some of the key violence against women
+The focus nevertheless across the board in all sectors is to address the needs of the most vulnerable groups women and girls, children, youth, the elderly, and persons with disabilities. - 27.
+The multi-stakeholder sector wide approach that ensures meaningful engagement of civil society, private sector, development partners, communities and vulnerable groups is a critical enabler of successful SDG implementation, and essential to effective global, regional, national and sectoral follow-up and review of the 2030 Agenda.